 Advisors are expected to meet regularly with trainees to assess their academic and research progress.
 The advisor should set reasonable expectations for performance in the laboratory, should assist the student in gaining access to needed equipment and facilities, and should discuss potential or actual problems with the Departmental Graduate Studies Committee.
 The Cellular and Molecular Pharmacology and Physiology Program requires advisors to acknowledge their responsibilities and attest that they have discussed laboratory policies with their students by signing the ‘Roles and Responsibilities of Advisors and Students’ form.

 Students are expected to comply with departmental and graduate school regulations concerning deadlines and the convening of dissertation advisory committee meetings, to meet the academic performance expectations of the University, to attend all departmental seminars, and to pursue their thesis research vigorously.
 All research laboratories require that students maintain up-to-date records of their experimental work.
 The research notebooks are the property of the student's advisor.
 The Cellular and Molecular Pharmacology and Physiology Program requires students to acknowledge their responsibilities and attest that they have discussed laboratory policies with their advisor by signing the ‘Roles and Responsibilities of Advisors and Students’ form.

 In addition, the document, "Regulations and University Policies Concerning Graduate Studies", contains more detailed information than is provided in this handbook, and students are expected to be thoroughly familiar with these regulations.
-This Bulletin is available from the graduate program coordinator and is also available at the link above.
+This Bulletin is available from the graduate program coordinator and is also available on the Graduate Education website link above.